The person at the center of this case

 They then used their illegal access to allegedly steal proprietary information including, for instance, e-mail exchanges among company employees and trade secrets related to technical specifications for nuclear plant designs.
 Huang was a computer programmer who managed the domain accounts used by the others.

-Grand jury in Western District of Pennsylvania indicted Huang Zhenyu and four PLA officers on 31 criminal counts including computer fraud, unauthorized computer access, identity theft, economic espionage, and theft of trade secrets.
+Grand jury in the Western District of Pennsylvania indicted Huang Zhenyu and four other PLA officers on 31 criminal counts including computer fraud, unauthorized computer access, identity theft, economic espionage, and theft of trade secrets